rlewkowicz/mediawiki-chef/README.md

 =======================
 ###Known Issues and Todos (the short list I'm sure):
 * My semver usage is probably terrible.
 It's all a patch!
+* I don't know why I don't have exposed confs for php-fpm.
+An oversight worth fixing.
 * The value of node attributes is dubious at best.
 Somethings are hard coded, somethings are attributes.
 * Following the prior, conf files need better templatization (any templatization?).
 * I have small changes I make to the mediawiki code base to allow for auto generation of LocalSettings in the base dir.
 May be a security risk in one form or another.